 Order search, Accounting

 Financial and custom reports have been updated to use the new exchange rates.
-The statistics shown on the Dashboard also use the new exchange rates.
+The statistics showed on the Dashboard also use the new exchange rates.

 The main benefit introduced by the new exchange rate solution is eliminating the discrepancies between the anticipated payouts and settlement.